graphql/graphql-spec/spec/Section 3 -- Type System.md

 Tagged type extensions have the potential to be invalid if incorrectly defined.

 1. The named type must already be defined and must be a Tagged type.
+2. The variant of the extension must match the variant of the existing Tagged type (they must both be input, or both be output).
-2. The member fields of a Tagged type extension must have unique names; no two member fields may share the same name.
+3. The member fields of a Tagged type extension must have unique names; no two member fields may share the same name.
-3. The member fields of a Tagged type extension must not have names beginning with {"__"}.
+4. The member fields of a Tagged type extension must not have names beginning with {"__"}.
-4. Any member fields of a Tagged type extension must not be already defined on the original Tagged type.
+5. Any member fields of a Tagged type extension must not be already defined on the original Tagged type.
+6. If the Tagged type is an input Tagged type then all member fields of a Tagged type extension must have {IsInputType(memberType)} equal to {true}.
-5. Member fields of a Tagged type extension must not cause {IsOutputType(taggedType)} and {IsInputType(taggedType)} to both become {false}.
+6. If the Tagged type is an output Tagged type then all member fields of a Tagged type extension must have {IsOutputType(memberType)} equal to {true}.
-6. Any non-repeatable directives provided must not already apply to the original Tagged type.
+7. Any non-repeatable directives provided must not already apply to the original Tagged type.